Blog>Cost Guides>uPVC sash windows cost guide

 Should I replace all windows at once?

-Yes.
-Although it sounds like a big task, replacing all your windows at once will save you having to update each one individually in the future.
-If you have the budget for it, installing uPVC sash windows throughout your home will heighten the energy efficiency of the property.
-Since the material is so durable, you won’t have to worry about replacement for quite some time.
+Since the material is so durable, you won't have to worry about replacement for quite some time.
 If the windows in your home are more than 20 years old, now is a good time to replace the lot.
-With a couple of skilled tradespeople on the job, this is likely to take a couple of days maximum.
+With a couple of checked installers on the job, this is likely to take a couple of days maximum.

 How many years do uPVC windows last?

-While timber windows need replacing or repainting every ten years or so, uPVC windows typically last around 20 years on average.
-If you had your uPVC sash windows installed around 1999, you’ll probably need to replace them soon – if you do, it may be wise to consider triple glazing.
+If you had your uPVC sash windows installed around 1999, you'll probably need to replace them soon — if you do, it may be wise to consider triple glazing.
 Although this will cost more upfront, the savings to your energy bill will be worth it in the long-term.

 Can I install uPVC sash windows by myself?

-Window installations can be complicated, and if you do not have any previous experience with window installation, we recommend contacting a professional tradesperson for assistance.
+Window installations can be complicated, and if you do not have any previous experience with window installation, we recommend contacting a checked tradesperson for assistance.
 A botched installation could lead to an annoying draught at best and risk your health and safety at worst.